-That's it, you decided to go to Hawaii!
-Your plane tickets probably in your pocket, it's time to organize the whole trip and book your accommodations.
-In this article we will help you to ideally choose your places of residence so that you can choose the most suitable locations according to your way of travel.
-So let's explore the four main islands of Hawaii.
+That's it, you've decided to go to Hawaii!
+Your plane tickets probably in the bag, it's time to organize the rest of the trip and book your accommodations.
+In this article we'll help you define the best locations for your hotels and offer a selection of the best establishments on each island.

 1Where to stay in Kauai?

-Kauai Island is the smallest of Hawaii's 4 large islands.
-Rather round in shape, it measures only about 50 km long by 40 km wide.
-We would think that the trips there will be very limited, but this was without relying on the fact that the main road does not make the entire tour of the island!
+The island of Kauai is the smallest of Hawaii's 4 large islands.
+Rather round in shape, it measures just 50 km long by 40 km wide.
+You'd think getting around would be a breeze, but that's without taking into account the fact that the main road doesn't go all the way around the island!

-Because of this rugged topology, you will have 3 solutions to choose your accommodation locations in Kauai.
+Because of this rugged topology, you'll have 3 solutions when it comes to choosing where to stay on Kauai.

 Choose a single location between Lihue and Kapaa

 If you don't mind doing a bit of driving every day, the ideal is to find one location for your entire stay on the island, geographically located between the towns of Lihue and Kapaa.
 This area is fairly urbanized and offers many choices of accommodation.
 You'll also find many shops.

 The advantage of this central positioning is that you'll be located halfway between the north and south ends of the island.
 This means you'll be 1:30 from Kokee State Park (furthest point south on the island) and 1:00 from Ke'e beach (furthest point north on the island).
 On the other hand, you'll have to expect to do a bit of driving every day to reach the island's various points of interest, with a maximum 3h round trip on the day you decide to go and explore the Kokee and Waimea Canyon State Parks.